jacopoabramo/hyperdict/readme.md

 Contrary to its predecessor, `hyperdict` is supported for Python >= 3.10 only.

-**Warning: This is an early hack.
-There are only few unit tests and so on.
-Maybe not stable!**
+> [!WARNING]
+> Much of this project was at the time an early hack.
+This is still the case.
+> I hope in the future to stabilize the project a bit and provide better performance.

 Features:
 * Fast (compared to other sharing solutions)